qq4060/maskr-cnn-for-inspection/README.md

 You can refer to the use of labelme: https://github.com/wkentaro/labelme

-1.download and Prepare training data set
+1.download and Prepare training data set and test dataset

 2. run solder_train_test

 3. run solder_test_model

 Here are the four folders of my training dataset.
 Come here one by one ~